wiseman-timelord/Requirement-Installator/README.md

 ### Install And Use:
 1. Download and unpack to the same Directory as the `requirements.txt`.
 2. Edit this line `set "PYTHON_VERSION_NODECIMAL=310"` to have the version relevant to the program the `requirements.txt` relates to (eg. 311 for version 3.11).
-3. Run `Setup-Install.Bat`, and take a look at the output, it will show if there are any issues.
+3. Run `Setup-Install.Bat`, and take a look at the output, it will show if there are any issues, but regardless of issues, just ignore the `Verifying installation...` section for now, and try running the Program you were installing requirements for.
-4. If there are problems running the program that  `requirements.txt` relates to you should definately ensure to check the `Verifying installation...` section, and determine if any of those dependencies are required for the application to work, mainly involves going up and down the lists, and typing a few, `"drive:\path\pip.exe" uninstall packagename` and `"drive:\path\pip.exe" install packagename==#.##`, types of commands.
+4. If there are problems running the program that  `requirements.txt` relates to you should definately run `Setup-Install` again, and ensure to check the `Verifying installation...` section, and determine if any of those dependencies are required for the application to work, mainly involves going up and down the lists, and typing a few, `"drive:\path\pip.exe" uninstall packagename` and `"drive:\path\pip.exe" install packagename==#.##`, types of commands.
 - Ensure you ignore any dependency compatibility issues, if they are not for the SPECIFIC VERSION of the SPECIFIC, PROGRAMS AND LIBRARIES, that you are using.